dunldj/Reproducible-Social-Work-Research/README.md

   1. Reproducible Social Work Research syllabus

-  2. Book Project, Based on Syllabus
+  2. Book Project, Based on

+  3. Reproducible Social Work Research (journal)

 **Contributing:** If you are interested in contributing to this project, please send me an email at djd09e (at) fsu (dot) edu